-I have learned in the field as a practicing cultural anthropologist in five years of fieldwork in three different ethnographic projects that we have a basic responsibility to listen first.
+I have learned in the field as a practicing cultural anthropologist in years of fieldwork in several different ethnographic projects that we have a basic responsibility to listen first.
 The same is true for the effective teacher.
 I am open to emergent qualities of working from the “bottom” up as I search for patterns that connect with or perhaps challenge existing models or theory.
 As ethnographers, we take on a role akin to a student or apprentice as we learn from the people we study.
 There are certainly presuppositions, but these can become empirical questions to be tested in the course of our learning.
 Immersed in the everyday lives of a group or family as the subject of our research, we are ready to rethink and continuously adjust our approach in response to ongoing feedback.
 During the course of teaching in the classroom environment, an effective teacher mimics this process of listening, searching for pattern, making connections, expressing his or her own understanding of what is seen and heard, and continuously adjusting to feedback.
 This is part of the process of evaluating the effectiveness of my teaching.
 For good ethnographers and teachers, this is how it is done.

 In so doing, the teacher provides an example of what is required for anthropological research.
 I believe a teacher should serve as a kind of mentor.
 Although leadership is often emphasized in teaching, my approach is one of informed guidance.
 This emphasizes the importance of collaboration and recognizing the unique combination of experiences and knowledge that each class represents.
 It is a matter of respect for the differences brought by diversity and the potential contributions particular to each individual.
 It is the skill of a teacher and mentor to recognize and encourage these contributions and to find ways that each person’s unique skill and background can be shared to enhance everyone’s learning experience.
 By knowing and understanding individual students through interaction in and outside the classroom, a teacher should help them develop greater self-confidence in their own ability to think through and respond to intellectual and real world problems with their own solutions.
 Serving as a clear example of this process through showing my struggles to make meaning both in the collaborative context of the classroom as well as my experiences while conducting research, I strive to become a mentor.
 This is why I always explain carefully to students why I want to convey certain information, ask them to read a particular text, or perform some activity – I respect and support students by being explicit about my intent.